JaMoLpE88/JaMoLpE88/README.md

 👨‍💻 I can develop complete fully functional applications with their Frontend, Backend and their respective Database

-➡️ I am a lover of everything that surrounds JavaScript 💛
+➡️ I am a lover of everything that surrounds JavaScript 💛 TypeScript 💙

 ### I try to keep learning and improving every day 💪